crazyramirez/CryptoDash/readme.md

 Simple but beautiful Cryptocurrency Dashboard using the Binance API.
 Interface well adapted for touch screens.

-The objective of this exercise was to design a mini device based on Raspberry Pi with a 4.3" touch screen integrated by DSI and the most fun part of the project is to design the box using wood with some elegant design.
+The main purpose of this exercise was to design a mini device based on Raspberry Pi with a 4.3" touch screen integrated by DSI and the most fun part of the project is to design the box using wood with some elegant design.
 (When I have it finished I will share it )

 Includes a network manager (network.py) to use as a single App on a device.

-**network.py** only works on Raspberry Pi with the use of the PyWifi library
+**network.py** only works on Raspberry Pi using the PyWifi library

 <img src="./images/demo1.jpeg" alt="CRYPTO DASHBOARD Demo 1" width="300"/>
 <img src="./images/demo2.jpeg" alt="CRYPTO DASHBOARD Demo 2" width="300"/>